DeiCaridad/WDProjLithiumArrubioCaridad/README.md

 ### Website Description:
 - This website is designed to let players build teams for each generation/iteration of Pokémon.
 The users of the website will have the liberty to choose between creating teams for casual, single-player games of Pokémon and teams for more competetive and professional gameplay.
 Each mode of creation will also have the option to view and edit in-game specifics to further optimize each team.
 Additionally, this website will also display and showcase events, feats, and statistics from the Pokémon community.

+### Planned Implementation of HTML Forms:
+- HTML Forms will be used to save the user's data regarding the team.
+This will include the team name, the kind of pokemon in the team, the moves and statistics of each Pokemon, and other related characteristics.
+- #### Updated Wireframe
+  - Each updated wireframe will be displayed in the "Updated Layout" portion, which will be below the "Wireframe" portion of the readme file.

 ### Website Outline:
 - Home Page